Photograph of the Old Mill and Bridge

 Independent Consultant

-Ben, his wife, Julia, and their two children, Katie and Ben, moved to the Palisades 20 years ago from New York City.
-Ben holds a B.A. from Yale and M.A. and Ph.D. degrees from the Johns Hopkins School of Advanced International Studies.
-Before moving to Washington he spent 15 years as a senior international investment banker for two major Wall Street firms.
-From 1989 -1995 he was a part of the founding management team of the Inter-American Investment Corp., the private-sector arm of the Inter-American Development Bank.
-From 1995 until his retirement in 2001, he managed the Latin America and Caribbean (LAC) program of the World Bank Group’s Foreign Investment Advisory Service, FIAS.
+Ben moved to the Palisades 23 years ago from New York City with his wife Julia and two children.
+Ben has a B.A. from Yale and M.A. and PhD degrees from the Johns Hopkins School of Advanced International Studies.
+Before moving to Washington he spent 15 years as an investment banker for two major Wall St. firms, both now defunct.
+From 1989-1995 he was part of the founding management team of the Inter-American Investment Corp., the private-sector arm of the Inter-American Development Bank.
+From 1995 until his retirement in 2001, he managed the Latin American and Caribbean program of the World Bank Group’s Foreign Investment Advisory Service, FIAS.
+After consulting for several years, Ben retired “for real” in 2009.
+He currently divides his time between writing and painting and trying to keep fit.
+One of his books, a collection of essays on Charles de Gaulle, was published in 2012.

 Gerry Slater